-Throughout this note, $\varepsilon$ is viewed as a constant, as is standard in the analysis of cuckoo hashing schemes.
-In other words, $\fail$ is regarded as a function of $n$, $d$, $s$, for fixed $\varepsilon > 0$ Concretely, this means that the hidden constants in the $\bigo()$, $\Omega()$, $\Theta()$ notation may depend on $\varepsilon$.
+Throughout this paper, $\varepsilon$ is viewed as a constant, as is standard in the analysis of Cuckoo hashing schemes.
+In other words, the failure probability is regarded as a function of $n$, $d$, $s$, for fixed $\varepsilon > 0$.
+Concretely, this means that the hidden constants in the $\bigo()$, $\Omega()$, $\Theta()$ notation may depend on $\varepsilon$.
 In~\cite{kmw}, $d$ and $s$ are also regarded as constants, with the same implication.
-Parts of our analysis will also view $d$ and $s$ as constant.
-Which quantities are constant will be explicit in proposition statements.
+Parts of our analysis (e.g., in Section~\ref{sec:constants}) will also view $d$ and $s$ as constant.
+Which quantities are constant will be explicit in theorem statements.